Omegapoint-Norge-Academy/oidc/README.md

 It should return a `UserInfo` record. `UserInfo` should be populated with data from the `UserPrincipal`.
 When adding claims to `UserInfo`, make sure to only add the claims we need.
 We do not want to expose all claims for security reasons.
 For now, expose only the claim named `name`.
-The endpoint should allow anonymous access.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>